 Stakeholders; and

-New technology.
+New technology or software upgrades.

 A change to one or more of these parameters changes the risk.
 Hazards often change with the seasons and there may be a need for on-going seasonal adjustments.

 Over a time, the value (market or replacement) of assets may change, either rising (due to inflation) or falling (due to depreciation or obsolescence).
 These changes in the value of assets will affect the consequence of a loss should it occur, and there may be a need then to change control and financing strategies.